ZackDevd/StudyMaterial/README.md

 # StudyMaterial
-This is A Repo For Study Materials
+This is A Repo For Study Materials.